 Choosing between a CD or an annuity can be challenging.
 Both offer secure, low-risk ways to grow your money, but they work differently.
 Wondering which is the better option for you?
 This guide will help compare CDs and annuities to make your decision easier.

-A Certificate of deposit (CD) is a savings account you can open at a bank or credit union.
+Certificates of deposit (CDs) is a savings account you can open at a bank or credit union.

 Here’s how it works: